NEOGENOMICS INVESTOR ALERT: Gi - GuruFocus.com

-Gibbs Law Group announces that it has filed a class action lawsuit against NeoGenomics Inc. (NASDAQ: NEO) and certain of its officers and directors on behalf of investors who purchased NeoGenomics securities from February 27, 2020 through April 26, 2022, inclusive.
+Gibbs Law Group announces that it has filed the first and only class action lawsuit against NeoGenomics Inc. (NASDAQ: NEO) and certain of its officers and directors on behalf of investors who purchased NeoGenomics securities from February 27, 2020 through April 26, 2022, inclusive.
 The lawsuit seeks to recover losses on behalf of NeoGenomics investors under the federal securities laws.

 NeoGenomics provides cancer tests and testing services to doctors, clinics, hospitals, and pharmaceutical companies through its network of cancer testing laboratories in the United States, Europe, and Asia.